KUMARSUMIT585/Rest-Assured/README.md

 You are good to go (local deployment should happen to 8080 port)

 #Pre Requisites -
-API lists >>>>         /updates,/greeting,/information
+API lists >>>>         localhost:8080/updates,localhost:8080/greeting,localhost:8080/information
-it was deployed on Azure for a while .
+  use GET requests to get JSON as response